What is Garden Compost?

 About Garden Compost

-Compost is a gardener’s best friend.
-It is beneficial to all plants.
-Compost contains a wealth of fertilizer (N-P-K) and micro-nutrients.
+Just what is garden compost?
+Importantly, valuable compost is a gardener’s best friend.
+Without exception, it is beneficial to all plants.
+Organic compost contains a wealth of natural fertilizer (N-P-K), minerals, and micro-nutrients.
 These elements are vital to plant growth and health.
 Garden compost improves garden soil texture and the soil’s ability to retain water.
 It is used as mulch on top of the soil, too.
 Perhaps, best of all, compost is organic.
-Vegetables grown in it, are safer to eat.
+Vegetables grown in it, are safer for you and your family to eat.
+So, defining garden compost is the first step to healthier food.

-Everyone should compost.
+Everyone can and should compost vegetable matter from your kitchen and yard.
 It’s environmentally friendly.
-Composting is part of the “Go Green” movement.
+Composting is a vital part of the “Go Green” movement.
 By composting every vegetable scrap, less waste goes into the landfill.
-Even people who do not garden, and apartment dwellers, can participate in composting.
+Even people who do not garden, like apartment dwellers, can participate in composting.
 You can add the finished product to houseplant soil, too.
 Or, collect the material and give it to someone who can use it.

 The Composter’s Motto: Let it Rot!